coatyio/coaty-js/docs/man/developer-guide.md

 If you do not want to start the multicast DNS service for broker discovery, specify the `--nobonjour` option.

-If the command line option `--verbose` is given, Mosca broker provides verbose logging of subscriptions.
+If the command line option `--verbose` is given, Coaty broker provides verbose logging of subscriptions.
 Additionally, all MQTT messages published by MQTT clients are logged on the console, including message topic and payload.

-Alternatively, you can run this broker from within your application build scripts as follows:
+Alternatively, you can run the Coaty broker from within your application build scripts as follows:

 ```js
 const broker = require("coaty/scripts/broker");